amarpatel-xx/jhipster-cassandra-composite-primary-key-example/README.md

 ## JHipster Example for Composite Primary Keys in Cassandra

-### About this JHipster Blueprint
+### About this JHipster Example

-This code was generated using the JHipster blueprint `generator-jhipster-cassandra-composite-primary-key` (the source code is available at: https://github.com/amarpatel-xx/generator-jhipster-cassandra-composite-primary-key.
+This code was generated using the JHipster blueprint `generator-jhipster-cassandra-composite-primary-key`.
+The source code for the underlying JHipster blueprint is available at: https://github.com/amarpatel-xx/generator-jhipster-cassandra-composite-primary-key.

 The blueprint for generating the composite primary key with Cassandra entities is open source software made with love by `Amar Premsaran Patel`.

 This code in this example has a JDL which shows 2 Cassandra entities that have composite primary keys and 3 Cassandra entities that have single-value primary keys.
 The example entities in the JDL is based on